mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 EOF
 ~~~

-Finally, patch the EC2 Security Group with rules allowing traffic through HTTP(80) and HTTPS(442) used by the new router:
+Finally, patch the EC2 Security Group with ingress rules allowing traffic through HTTP(80) and HTTPS(442) used by the new router:

 ~~~bash
 $ aws ec2 authorize-security-group-ingress \